Skip to content

 • GXO Logistics: Proof-of-concept for warehouse operations (pilot phase)

-• Jabil: Manufacturing partnership announced in early 2025
+• Jabil: Manufacturing partnership for electronics production

 Workflow management gaps